 There are many occasions when a shoulder roll comes in handy.
 In most cases, it is something you don't plan; it just happens.

 - You are riding a bike and your front wheels hit something or jam, causing you to fly over the handlebars.

 - You are running and trip over an obstacle.

 - You have to jump or drop several feet down to the ground.
 You could land on your feet at a slight forward angle and quickly go into a shoulder roll; the roll absorbs the land shock.

 - Someone accidentally pushes you from behind and falling flat on your face isn't an option.

 Have You Practiced Your Roll Today?

 Even if you aren't in martial arts, it is a good idea to learn how to roll.
 So find a nice, clear area that has padded flooring and practice.

-Have you experience a fall where a roll could have saved you from broken bones, scratches, and bruises?
+Have you experienced a fall where a roll could have saved you from broken bones, scratches, and bruises?
 Share your story below.